 A very special art book I came across on Google Books only recently is The Magic Show in 52 Linocuts by Kreg Yingst.
 Check out his original and funny artwork!

-In the recent Genii issue I just noticed some interesting artwork on the cover of Daryl‘s new DVD series, Master Course, which you can check out here.
+In a Genii issue I just noticed some interesting artwork on the cover of Daryl‘s DVD series, Master Course, which you can check out here.

 Fans of Ricky Jay will find a three-dimensional portrait of him made out of playing cards (which were apparently thrown into a wall) at the Hammer Museum in Los Angeles.
 It was created by artist Glenn Kaino.

 Thomas Cameron is not only a talented young artist, but also a grandson of Roy Walton.
 His armchair portrait of this living legend of card magic was recently displayed at The Sutton Gallery in Edinburgh and sold immediately.

 Marvelli (Olof Becher, 1932-2008, the leading German illusionist of his time) was once portrayed in a painting by Hanjo Schnug.
 He is surrounded by famous characters from the world of drama and magic, like Mephisto and Faust, Till Eulenspiegel and The Death.
 You can see it here.